rsthn/rinn/README.md

 # Rinn Library

-This library provides functionality for classes, models, collections, events, and serialization (with schemas) that might not be ground-breaking but are certainly pretty useful.
+This library provides functionality for classes, models, collections, events, and serialization (with strict schemas) that might not be ground-breaking but are certainly pretty useful.

 <br/>

 ## Installation

-You can use npm/yarn to install the library, or just download the standalone files `rinn.js` (ESM) or `rinn.cjs.js` (CommonJS) from the `dist` folder and include it in your index.html file directly.
-When using CJS, a global variable named `rinn` will be available.
+You can use npm/yarn to install the library, or just download the standalone file (ESM) from the `dist` folder and include it in your index.html file.

 ```sh
 yarn add rinn